konstantine25b/polymarket_algo/src/polymarket_predictor/README.md

 - **Multiple Prediction Models**: Ensemble approach combines different prediction techniques
 - **Visualization Tools**: Generate plots to understand prediction distributions and historical trends
 - **Command-Line Interface**: Easy to use from terminal or scripts
+- **JSON Output**: Export prediction results in structured JSON format for integration with other tools
+- **Brief Mode**: Clean JSON output suitable for automated scripts and API integrations

 ## Requirements